- Counseling and Higher Education

 Our Higher Education Community College Leadership program admits students for summer only.
 Completed applications with all supporting credentials (including letters of recommendation) are due no later than March 1.

-Note: No GRE required.
-Three years of higher education experience related to the community college context required.
+Please note: Three years of higher education experience related to the community college context is required.
+Admission interviews may be requested with virtual and in-person options.

 Acceptance of Admissions